Wrong Side: 1959 GMC Series 100 Custom – SOLD!

 Okay, let’s review: Vintage Chevrolet pickups with streamlined beds are referred to as “Fleetsides” while comparable GMC versions were called “Wide Sides.”
-Now that we have that off our chest, it’s about the only thing we can nitpick about this gorgeous 1959 GMC Wide Side Series 100 short-bed pickup just listed on Sunday for $44,000 here on Craigslist in Monroe, New York.
+Now that we have that off our chest, it’s about the only thing we can nitpick about this gorgeous 1959 GMC Wide Side Series 100 short-bed pickup last listed in November 2020 on Craigslist in Monroe, New York.
 Comparing this asking price to stock examples, the Collector Car Market Review Online Tool reveals the private seller has their fully customized GMC priced about $8,000 above this guide’s #1 “Excellent” estimate of $36,025.
 Similarly, the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has his GMC priced $1,000 less than the #1 “Concours” appraisal of $45,000.

 GMC’s equivalent to the Chevrolet “Task Force” pickup truck line was the Blue Chip series produced from 1955 through 1959.
 While virtually identical styling-wise, the most notable differentiator was GMC’s use of some Pontiac motors.
 1958 models received a significant mid-cycle refresh featuring a redesigned, four headlight front end combined with the new “Wide Side” streamlined cargo bed.
 1959 models received minimal changes from 1958, the most apparent being redesigned badging located on the fenders.